 In my non-academic life, I cherish running, trekking, and playing piano.
-I have also served as a Graduate Associate (in residence) in Penn's undergraduate dorms for five years.

 And...
 I am a truck driver (!).
 I have been driving a truck equipped with a media lab to rural Pennsylvania counties for my experimental data collection.